 Below is the list of best practices for computerized maintenance management systems.
-After adopting it, you face some problems like inaccurate data, less completion value, etc. To avoid these problems, know the best practices.
+After adopting it, you face problems like inaccurate data, less completion value, etc. To avoid these problems, know the best practices.

 Let the management explain and demonstrate the impact of CMMS on the overall development and success of the organization.

-Keep on communicating with the vendors even after the purchase of CMMS to update yourself about the upcoming software updation, new features of the system, etc.
+Keep on communicating with the vendors even after purchasing CMMS to update yourself about the upcoming software updation, new features of the system, etc.

 Make adjustments to the system as per your requirements.
-For example, some features in the system may not be useful, which leads to confusion while operating.
+For example, some features in the system may not be helpful, which leads to confusion while operating.
 Hence to avoid this problem, customize the system and make it easy to use.

-Allow the technicians to use CMMS on their smartphones to work even though they are traveling or moving from one department to another.
+Allow the technicians to use CMMS on their smartphones to work even though traveling or moving from one department to another.
 Let them have access to the system everywhere they go.
-It helps to save time.
+Again, it helps to save time.